-Much like its landscape, the food here is very diverse.
-Even though the cuisine is mainly meat and dough-based, there are vegetarian options too.
-The national dish of Georgia is Khinkali, meat dumpling with a bit of the broth inside.
-Vegetarians can try it with potato, mushroom, or cheese filling.
+Much like the landscape, the food here is diverse.
+Even though the cuisine is mainly meat- and dough-based, there are vegetarian options, too.
+The national dish is khinkali, meat dumplings with a bit of broth inside.
+Vegetarians can try it with potato, mushroom or cheese filling.
 Another local favourite is khachapuri, a pizza-like cheese pie served at dinner with different variations across the country.
 You may also come across a popular appetiser made with aubergine, spinach and cabbage leaves with a walnut sauce.

-Despite its small size, Georgia has all kinds of climate zones including deserts, ski resorts, Black Sea coasts and alpine zones.
-The country is a paradise for hiking and camping lovers or for those who simply enjoy stunning views of the Caucasus Mountain Range.
-Additionally, you can explore breathtaking lakes, canyons, waterfalls or relax at spa resorts.
+Despite its small size, Georgia has all kinds of landscapes, including deserts, coasts and mountains.
+The country is a paradise for hiking and camping lovers.
+You can also explore breathtaking lakes, canyons, waterfalls or relax at spa resorts.
 And for more inspiration, check out our article on natural wonders to visit in Georgia.

-Even though Georgia’s popularity is increasing each year, it is still considered to be a budget-friendly destination.
-Most of the cultural and historical sights are free of charge, while the ticket price of the museums starts from GEL$3 ($1.25).
+Though Georgia is increasing in popularity, it is still considered a budget-friendly destination.
+Most of the cultural and historical sights are free of charge, while the ticket price of the museums starts at three Georgian lari (£0.70).

 Eating out can be both expensive and cheap, depending on your budget.
-Tbilisi, Batumi, and Kutaisi are the major destinations, of which Tbilisi might be the most expensive when dining out.
-However, if you’d like to make your trip as affordable as you can, check out our budget-friendly guide to Tbilisi cafes and restaurants.
+Tbilisi, Batumi and Kutaisi are the major destinations, of which Tbilisi might be the most expensive dining destination.
+However, if you’d like to make your trip as affordable as possible, check out our budget-friendly guide to Tbilisi cafes and restaurants.

-During archaeological excavations in Dmanisi, the scholars have found a 1.7-million-year-old skull which happens to be the oldest evidence of a human habitation in Europe, proving that there is almost a one million year gap between this and any European early-human site.
+During archaeological excavations in Dmanisi, scholars found a 1.7m-year-old skull – the oldest evidence of human habitation in Europe.

-It’s a proven fact that Georgia is the oldest wine-making country in the world.
-It is believed that Georgians have been making wine for at least 8,000 years, with their own traditional method in egg-shaped clay jars called qvevri.
+Georgia is said to be the oldest wine-making country in the world.
+It’s thought people have been making wine here for at least 8,000 years, using egg-shaped clay jars called qvevri.
 Those jars are buried underground where the fermentation process happens naturally.
-It must be noted that Georgian wine develops an amber color when its made in qvevri.
+The process gives Georgian wine a distinct amber tint.